strmlineapp-ux/agileflow/src/docs/design-system.md

         - **Side Panel Content**: The side panel displays all items shared by *other* users/teams, allowing the current user to discover and link them.
 It does **not** show items that the current user already has on their own management board.
     - **Linking (Contextual)**: This action's behavior depends on the context of the management page.
         - **Contextual Management (e.g., Badge Collections within a Team)**: A user can link a shared item to their own context by dragging it from the "Shared Items" panel and dropping it onto their management board.
 This creates a *link* to the original item, not a copy.
-        - **Global Management (e.g., Teams)**: On a global management page, a user already sees all items they are authorized to manage.
-Therefore, dragging a shared item from the panel to the main board is a no-op, as permissions cannot be granted this way.
-However, users can still drag from the shared panel to the **"Add New" button** to create a new, independent copy (see **Draggable Card Management**).
+        - **Global Management (e.g., Teams)**: For top-level entities like Teams, "linking" is an explicit action of joining.
+Dragging a shared team from the panel to the main board programmatically adds the current user to that team's members list, bringing it into their management scope.
 - **Visual Cues**:
   - **Owned & Shared Externally (`upload`)**: An item created by the current user/team that has been explicitly shared with others is marked with an `upload` icon overlay.
 This indicates it is the "source of truth." **The color of this icon badge matches the owner's color.**
   - **Internally Linked (`change_circle`)**: An item that is used in multiple places within the *same* context (e.g., a badge appearing in two collections on one team's board) is marked with a `change_circle` icon overlay on its linked instances. **The color of this icon badge matches the owner's color.**